Kashuhappy/AirBnB_clone/README.md

 # AirBnB_clone
 First app

-# 1. How start the application
+# 1. How to start the application

 # 2. How to use the application